uwescience/DSSG2024_setup_transit_equity/computer_setup.md

 PostgreSQL is an excellent open source SQL database, which is used to store the ORCA data you will be using.
 Follow the install directions [here](https://postgresapp.com).
-If you're on windows, install the Linux version in WSL.
+If you're on windows, install the Linux version in WSL - we recommend version 16.2 to use the same version as the main database.
 Be sure to install the command line tools (step 3) which are marked as optional.

 ## Install and setup Mamba